 “Until we had our founders from Epic, our great partners who work at our natural and organic retailers, and our early Annie’s team telling us about regenerative agriculture, we, parent company General Mills, were unaware of this form of agriculture even emerging,” Ms. Vernón said.
 “They taught us, they held our hand, they cheered us on, and together now we’re scaling.”

-Cascadian Farm, another General Mills brand, is working alongside The Land Institute, Salina, Kas., to commercialize organic Kernza, a perennial grain with deep roots that is shown to have a positive impact on soil health, carbon sequestration and water retention.
+Cascadian Farm is working alongside The Land Institute, Salina, Kas., to commercialize organic Kernza, a perennial grain with deep roots that is shown to have a positive impact on soil health, carbon sequestration and water retention.

-At Natural Products Expo West, General Mills announced a slate of new product launches from its natural and organic brands, including Annie’s, Epic Provisions, Cascadian Farm, Larabar and Muir Glen.
+At Natural Products Expo West, General Mills announced a slate of new product launches from its natural and organic brands, including Annie’s, Epic Provisions, Cascadian Farm, and Larabar.